 Eye Center of Texas offers a wide array of procedures meant to restore eyesight including vitreous retinal surgery.
 If you need the opinion of a retina or macular degeneration specialist, our ophthalmologists can diagnose and treat a variety of eye conditions to improve your vision and quality of life.

-Two of our qualified surgeons, Larry M. Puthenparambil, M.D. and Paul J. Stewart, M.D., specialize in vitreous retinal surgery alongside other retinal treatment options and can answer any questions you may have about your symptoms, the procedure, and aftercare instructions.
+Our qualified surgeons, Paul J. Stewart, M.D., specializes in vitreous retinal surgery alongside other retinal treatment options and can answer any questions you may have about your symptoms, the procedure, and aftercare instructions.
 Schedule an appointment with us online or call 713-797-1010 today for more information.